Do AI humanizers work? Sometimes, and that is the problem

 Why "works today" is not "works"

 First, it is an arms race, and the detectors push back.
 The same paraphrasing trick that crashed accuracy in a lab is exactly what detection companies now train against.
+By 2025 that had moved from claim to method: one team built a detector deliberately hardened against nineteen different humanizer tools and reported it stayed robust even against a fresh bypasser trained specifically to beat it.
 Turnitin's reports break results into AI-generated text and AI-generated-then-paraphrased text, telling an instructor not just that AI was likely used but that a bypasser was likely used to hide it.
-They describe building this specifically to identify when AI paraphrasing tools have likely been used.
+This is not theoretical: on 27 August 2025 Turnitin shipped dedicated AI bypasser detection, built to flag text that was AI-generated and then run through a humanizer to evade detection, and it describes the same goal of identifying when AI paraphrasing tools have likely been used, part of the wider picture of what Turnitin can and cannot detect.
 The cheaper and more popular a humanizer is, the more of its output the detectors have already seen, and the faster its fingerprint becomes a flag of its own.
 A clean pass last semester tells you nothing about this one.

 The problems a humanizer cannot launder